Introductory Statistics

 Here is the description of the random variable.
 Think about the description.
 Ask the important questions.
 Is this discrete or continuous?
 Are you describing observations or averages?
 Does the random variable have limitations?
 Get to know the random variable by answering these questions.
 Now that you have your answer, click on the box corresponding to your choice to see if it is the correct answer.
 Once you do, the explanation (and the correct answer) will show.

-the number of speeding tickets given out in Galesburg per year
+the number of Knox students who declare a major in Mathematics per year

-Since “number of” is a discrete random variable, and since we are measuring the number of successes (speeding tickets) over a time period (year), this random variable follows a Poisson distribution.
+Since “number of” is a discrete random variable, and since we are measuring the number of successes (student declaring a Mathematics major this year) over a number of trials (Knox students), this random variable follows a Binomial distribution.

 Another Example